una/personal-goals/happy-moments/happy-moments-16.md

 01/31/2016
 ---
 Continuing with the streak of beautiful weather, I went kayaking with a few friends then to a friend's dinner party where he made us Korean barbecue.

+02/01/2016
+---
+I've been working on a technical exercise building out a sock-themed search and it's been really fun!
+I hope they enjoy reviewing it at much as I've enjoyed building it.

+02/02/2016
+---
+I made Valentines Day cards today to prep them for sending out to people :) It was really relaxing and fun.

+02/03/2016
+---
+Net Magazine came in the mail today (the one with my CSSgram feature) and that was pretty awesome to see! :D

+02/04/2016
+---
+Played Rock Band today at Chris' place.
+Ahh it was so much fun.
+A much bigger crowd than usual, but it was great and we were all belting the songs out in unison.

+02/05/2016
+---
+Went out tonight for Troys birthday.
+It was so much fun.
+I basically just got really drunk with a lot of my friends around east side.

+02/06/2015
+---
+I went out dancing (like, social dancing) tonight for the first time with Lizzy and her friend Kevin!
+It was actually a ton of fun :) I'd probably go again, and maybe try to learn and get better for next time.

+02/07/2015
+---
+This morning I did brunch at Bangers with a few people.
+Mae brought her dog and there were so many cute puppers around!
+That plus an awesome live band and a beautiful day made for a wonderful morning meal.